middletemplelibrary/Mapping-the-Early-Modern-Inns-of-Court/README.md

        label="Map of ‘The north part of America by Henry Briggs 1625’, courtesy Manitoba Historical Maps Flickr" license="CC BY 2.0">

-## 37 Robert Hues, Traicté des globes (Paris, 1618)
+## 37 Robert Hues, <cite>Traicté des globes</cite> (Paris, 1618)
 Robert Hues (1553 - 1632) was a renowned mathematician and geographer.
 While studying at the University of Oxford he was introduced to Walter Raleigh and his circle of sailors and navigators through his friend Richard Hakluyt.
 He became very interested in navigation and accompanied Thomas Cavendish on his circumnavigation of the world in 1586-1588.
 He may also have accompanied Walter Raleigh on his trip to Virginia in 1585.
 <br><br>
-In 1594 he published Tractatus de globis et eorum usu, which was dedicated to Walter Raleigh.
+In 1594 he published <cite>Tractatus de globis et eorum usu</cite>, which was dedicated to Walter Raleigh.
 This book was published to accompany and explain the use of a pair of globes made by Emery Molyneux in 1592, of which the only surviving pair can be seen here in the Library.
 It was also intended to encourage the use of practical astronomical navigation by English sailors.
 References to Raleigh, Cavendish and other English sailors are made on the terrestrial globe.
 This treatise was widely circulated and was translated into Dutch, French (seen here), and German.
-Curiously, the first English translation, A Learned Treatise of Globes, Both Coelestiall and Terrestriall: with their several uses was not published until 1638.
+Curiously, the first English translation, <cite>A Learned Treatise of Globes, Both Coelestiall and Terrestriall: with their several uses</cite> was not published until 1638.
 <br><br>
 image: Hues title page